Getty Images

 FTC orders Marriott to pay $52M and enhance security practices

-The Federal Trade Commission said an investigation revealed that poor security practices led to three data breaches at Marriott and Starwood hotels between 2014 and 2020.
+The Federal Trade Commission says an investigation revealed that poor security practices led to three data breaches at Marriott and Starwood hotels between 2014 and 2020.

-The Federal Trade Commission has ordered Marriott International, Inc. to bolster its inadequate security program and pay a $52 million penalty following a series of data breaches that exposed sensitive customer data.
+The U.S. Federal Trade Commission ordered Marriott International Inc. to bolster its inadequate security program and pay a $52 million penalty following a series of data breaches that exposed sensitive customer data.

-Marriott and its subsidiary Starwood Hotels & Resorts Worldwide LLC, which it acquired in 2016, experienced three massive data breaches between 2014 and 2020 that required an investigation by the Federal Trade Commission (FTC).
+Marriott and its subsidiary Starwood Hotels and Resorts Worldwide LLC, which it acquired in 2016, experienced three massive data breaches between 2014 and 2020 that required an investigation by the FTC.
 In a press release Wednesday, the FTC alleged that security shortcomings led to those breaches and announced two proposed settlements against the hotel giant.

 The FTC said the first breach in 2014 went undetected for 14 months.
 The second breach occurred from 2014 to 2018 and exposed 5 million unencrypted passport numbers.
-The third breach affected Marriott's internal network and went undetected from 2018 to 2020.
+The third breach, which affected Marriott's internal network, exposed 5.2 million guest records and went undetected from 2018 to 2020.

-Settlement requirements include data deletion and minimization policies so the hotels only hold data for a limited timeframe.
+Settlement requirements include data deletion and minimization policies so that the hotels only hold data for a limited time frame.
 Additionally, the hotels are required to implement and maintain an effective cybersecurity program and certify compliance to the FTC annually for 20 years.
-The agency is also requiring a third-party assessment of the hotels program every two years.
+The agency is also requiring a third-party assessment of the hotels' program every two years.

-In a separate proposed settlement, FTC said attackers managed to export additional customer information from Starwood's systems even after the second breach was discovered.
+In the second proposed settlement, the FTC said attackers managed to export additional customer information from Starwood's systems even after the second breach was discovered.

-"Following the Second Breach, Respondents' forensic examiner assessed Starwood's systems and identified similar failures that resulted in the First Breach, including inadequate firewall controls, unencrypted payment card information stored outside of the secure cardholder data environment, lack of multifactor authentication, and inadequate monitoring and logging practices," FTC wrote in the complaint.
-"Respondents failed to provide reasonable or appropriate security for the personal information that they collected and maintained about consumers."
+"Following the Second Breach, Respondents' forensic examiner assessed Starwood's systems and identified similar failures that resulted in the First Breach, including inadequate firewall controls, unencrypted payment card information stored outside of the secure cardholder data environment, lack of multifactor authentication, and inadequate monitoring and logging practices," the FTC wrote in the complaint.

 The investigation also found that the hotels did not terminate the accounts of former employees "in a timely manner."
 The complaint also cited inadequate logging capabilities, which made it difficult for security teams to distinguish between authorized and unauthorized activity.